sxccxs/robot_server/README.md

 ## Detailed specifications

 The communication between the server and the robots is implemented by a fully text-based protocol.
-Each command is terminated by a pair of special symbols defined in configuration file as constant `COMMAND_POSTFIX`.
+Each command is terminated by a pair of special symbols defined in configuration file as constant `CMD_POSTFIX`.
 Default value is "\a\b" (these are two characters '\a' and '\b').
 The server must follow the communication protocol exactly, but it must take into account the imperfect firmware of the robots (see the Special situations section).

 Server messages (showed with default message ending):